Mabon ap Gwynfor: Member of the Senedd (2021 – present)

-He will contest the new Gwynedd Maldwyn constituency at the Next Senedd election, in second place on Plaid Cymru's list, behind Siân Gwenllian.
+In the 2026 Senedd election, Mabon was re-elected as a MS for the Gwynedd Maldwyn constituency, which replaced his former constituency of Dwyfor Meirionydd.

+Following Rhun ap Iorwerth's election as First Minister, ap Gwynfor joined the Welsh Government as Cabinet Minister for Health and Care.

 Personal life

 He is the grandson of Plaid Cymru's first Member of Parliament and former president, Gwynfor Evans.
 He is married, and has four children.

 Mabon graduated from the University of Wales, Bangor, with a BA in History.
 In 2023, he self-published a book, Going Nuclear.

 He was accepted to the Gorsedd of the Bards in the National Eisteddfod at Boduan in 2023.